zorang-hiring/trading-p/README.md

 docker-compose -f docker/docker-compose.yml --env-file docker/sample.env up --build
 ```
 _Note: Build is massive, so if you get timeout message because of some reason
-(e.g. slow local computer or internet connection) just run command twice or more._
+(e.g. slow local computer or internet connection) just run command twice or more.
+It might happen that nginx container will go down if build takes too much time.
+Just run it again if it happens._

 ## Usage: